paigen11/notelink-tracker-dashboard/README.md

 - Use something more than local storage (either Notehub env vars or a cloud database) to persist when SOS Mode is enabled.
 In order to be more commercially viable, local storage to keep track of when SOS Mode was started is not good enough - it was quick and easy to get up and running.
 - Allow different timeframes of events to be queried from Notehub.
 At the moment, every single event for a project is pulled from Notehub and displayed on the dashboard, but that may not be useful depending on the situation.
 Give users a date picker so they can specify date ranges for the events they want to see in the dashboard.
 - Add a persistent database to hold events after the initial fetch of data from Notehub.
 Notehub charges users after a certain amount of events are sent out of the application per month (5,000, I believe), so it's not the most cost effective to continue to poll all events from Notehub every time.
 For a larger product, I'd invest in some sort of a cloud database that could both pull all the initial data from Notehub and then possibly also receive events routed from Notehub as they are recorded there to cut down on costs.
-- Another interesting thing would be handling data coming in from more than one Notecard (i.e. a fleet of connected vehicles moving around a map)
+- Another interesting thing would be handling data coming in from more than one Notecard (i.e. a fleet of connected vehicles moving around a map with different colored lines)

 ---